-All items received by the mail room are locked in a secured area designed for student packages and trackable mail.
-For optimal service, we highly recommended that packages and sensitive mail be sent via a shipper using a tracking number and requiring a signature (i.e., UPS, FedEx, or USPS Express Mail).
+All items received by the mail room are locked in a secured area designed for parcels and trackable flat mail.
+For optimal service, we highly recommend that high-dollar/expensive parcels and sensitive mail be sent via a shipper using a tracking number and requiring a signature (i.e., UPS, FedEx, or USPS Express Mail).
 It is recommended that any valuable items, such as computers and electronics, be insured for the value of the item.
 Neither California State University, San Bernardino nor the Department of Housing and Residential Education will be responsible for the condition of a package upon receipt.
-When picking up any mail each student is required to show their Coyote ID or some type of photo ID that matches the name on the package.
+When picking up any mail or parcels each student is required to show their Coyote ID or valid photo ID that matches the name on the package.